cuiyongbo/hello-world/my_wiki/computer_glossary/os_problem/windows_problems_note.rst

       Remove the solution's suo file (contains debug information, user settings such as break points, bookmarks, and other user settings.), and rebuild the project.

+   **NOTE:** The :abbr:`.suo (solution user options)` file contains per-user solution options.
+   This file should not be checked in to source code control.
+The suo file is a structured storage, or compound, file stored in a binary format.
+You save user information into streams with the name of the stream being the key that will be used to identify the information in the suo file.
+The file is used to store user preference settings, and is created automatically when Visual Studio saves a solution.
+Refer to
+   `Solution User Options File <https://docs.microsoft.com/en-us/visualstudio/extensibility/internals/solution-user-options-dot-suo-file?view=vs-2017>`_ for more information.

 #.
 VS console app exits without pause even running with Ctrl + F5

    Solution::